boxcast/boxcast-sdk-js/README.md

 ## Analytics

-Use the `analytics` object to ensure your video player is properly reporting playback metrics.
+Use the `analytics` object to ensure your custom video player is properly reporting playback metrics.

 ```javascript
 analytics.configure({